 What specific types of toys are considered 'Montessori-aligned' for a Canadian registry?▾

-What common baby items should I explicitly avoid registering for if I'm following Montessori principles?▾
+What common baby items should I avoid registering for if I'm following Montessori principles?▾

 Are there specific Canadian brands or retailers that offer Montessori-aligned baby products?▾